MarkBenjamins/NHL-Stenden-Python-course-programming-exercises/Week 1/README.md

 expected output: 6
 ```

-The third exercise is to get the defined outputs through using different operations.
+The third exercise is to get the defined outputs through using different operations:

 ```python
 # Calculate the square value.